cookyt/DiceRoller/README.md

 + [Android SDK][android] version 11 or higher
 + [JDK][jdk] version 1.6 or higher

-You can compile with Eclipse or over the command line using the standard SDK tools.
-Compiling with eclipse requires that you have the Android ADT Eclipse plugin installed.
-You can download a version of Eclipse with ADT installed from the above link.
 Command line compilation requires [Apache Ant][ant].
 The `$` in the below steps indicate a command shell.
-For more information visit the official android documentation pages on [building android apps on the command line][cmdbuild] and [signing apps][sign].
+It is also possible to compile the app as an Eclipse project using the ADT plugin for Eclipse.
+This README will not go over the process for compiling with Eclipse, but for more information visit the official android documentation pages on building android apps[On the command line][cmdbuild], [from Eclipse][eclipsebuild], and [signing apps][sign].

 ### 1. Set up your environment
 Create the ant build files by running: